boisestate-vip/akame/doc/nodes/mapping_nodes_overview.md

 # Mapping Nodes Overview

+NOTE TO TEAM: Feel free to delete this, but I included it just to make sure the 3 mapping nodes (graph_slam_node.md, map_odom_broadcaster.md, and pointcloud_to_laserscan_node.md make sense at least conceptually.

 ## Overview

-This document summarizes the mapping slice of the navigation stack for Mapping Option A (2D Graph SLAM).
+This document summarizes the mapping slice of the navigation stack for Mapping Option A (2D Graph SLAM) from the PDR presentation.
 It explains how sensor drivers, localization, mapping nodes, and downstream planners fit together.

 The goal is to provide a clear, high-level view that matches the Google Draw navigation diagram and the individual node documents in this directory.